anoopyadav7929/Pizza_Sales_Analysis/README.txt

 So i have uploaded all files of the complete project.

+Also the file is uploaded in Drive - https://drive.google.com/drive/u/0/folders/16jILlcLi-vSpRqSNK3yVBR6-82ZuDq22

 1. pizza_sales_data.csv:-  This file contains the primary dataset, which I preprocessed using Python for tasks such as date manipulation and string formatting.